dcos/dcos-docs/1.10/deploying-services/uninstall.md

 menu_order: 007
 ---

-Services can be uninstalled from either the web interface or the CLI.
+Services can be uninstalled from the CLI.
 If a Universe service has any reserved resources, you also need to run the framework cleaner script.
 The [framework cleaner script](#framework-cleaner) removes the service instance from ZooKeeper, along with any data associated with it.

 # Uninstalling Universe services